Crystal Palace - Fulham: How to watch, start time, stream, odds, prediction

 WATCH CRYSTAL PALACE – FULHAM STREAM

-James McArthur is still out, as are Connor Wickham, Wilfried Zaha, Jeffrey Schlupp, Mamadou Sakho, Wayne Hennessey, Nathan Ferguson, and James Tomkins (Oh, is that all?).
+James McArthur is still out, as are Connor Wickham, Wilfried Zaha, Jeffrey Schlupp, Mamadou Sakho, Wayne Hennessey, Nathan Ferguson, and James Tomkins.

-The in-form Cottagera are, perhaps not coincidentally, the healthy Cottagers.
-Tom Cairney is still out but Aleksandar Mitrovic could return.
+The in-form Cottagers are, perhaps not coincidentally, the healthy Cottagers.
+Tom Cairney is still out and Aleksandar Mitrovic returns to the bench.

 Odds and ends (full odds provided by our partner, PointsBet)